About the European Labour Law Journal

 In order to contribute to this, the Journal studies European labour law in national, European and international contexts.
 Current and future developments in Europe and the world necessitate a fundamental investigation of labour law in the EU and its Member States, and of the basic principles of labour law in Europe.

 The Journal fills an existing gap in the academic community.
 Although there are many national and some internationally oriented labour law journals, none of them specifically addresses the EU as a central focus of attention, including developments of labour law in the EU at the level of the Member States.
-The European Labour Law Journal

 The Journal has a privileged partnership with the European Labour Law Network.
 It also has built up good relationships with the International Labour Organisation, the International Society for Labour Law and Social Security Law, the International Industrial Relations Association, and the European Foundation for Living and Working Conditions.